ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 </div>

 ## Reflection
--What were some strengths/weaknesses of working with paper?
+- What were some strengths/weaknesses of working with paper?
-    -It is easy to write if you work with paper.
+    - It is easy to write if you work with paper.
 But at the same time, when you make a mistake in writing, it is not easy to correct.
+    - When using paper, too many pages of records can cause confusion
--What were some strengths/weaknesses of working with spreadsheets?
+- What were some strengths/weaknesses of working with spreadsheets?
-    -The data can be better organized.
+    - The data can be better organized.
 For example, you can use some function formulas such as "sum".
-    -Better look and feel, more neat and tidy
+    - Better look and feel, more neat and tidy
--How might you approach this task using other tools available to you?
+- How might you approach this task using other tools available to you?
-    -I will use mind mapping software to sort out the whole experiment.
+    - I will use mind mapping software to sort out the whole experiment.

 ## Reference
 -[RP2040 Datasheet](https://datasheets.raspberrypi.com/rp2040/rp2040-datasheet.pdf)